anishak520/Project1/README.md

 When considering the above conclusions, it is clear the targeted interventions previously suggested would not only assist the counties with a higher poverty rate but also a significant portion of Georgia’s Black and Hispanic demographics.

 ## Question 4: How do these variables affect diabetes rates?
 When analyzing how poverty rate affects the diabetes rate across Georgia, we determined there to be a r-squared value of .15.
-Then, when comparing The adult diabetes rate and the median household income we determind there to be a r-squared value of .2.
-While these r-values do not indicate significant statistical significance, you can see the slope of the correlation to be trending in the direction of our hypothesis.
-While there is not irrefutable evidence to suggest the lack of access to food in county's with higher poverty rates
+Then, when comparing the adult diabetes rate and the median household income, we determined there to be a r-squared value of .2.
+While these R-values do not indicate significant statistical significance, the slope of the linear regression to be trending in the direction of our hypothesis.
+While there is not irrefutable evidence to suggest the lack of access to food in counties with higher poverty rates leads to a higher diabetes rate across the population, the linear regression completed shows a positive trend between the two variables.

-##Acknowledgments
+If food access is not addressed across the counties with a higher poverty rate, the overall health of these counties may see decline.
+While the analysis shows an increased rate of diabetes, it is not farfetched to assume other health related variables may be experiencing the same trend.

+## Acknowledgments
 This project was completed as part of [Data Analytics and Visualization Bootcamp/Analysis of Food Access and Poverty Rates in GA].
 Data source: [Food Environment Atlas ]